Today I’m going to reveal one of the most important minerals for supporting healthy blood pressure and improving your heart’s health.

 Better Than A Drug?

-One type of drug prescribed for hypertension are “calcium channel blockers”.
-These are medicines which relax and widen blood vessels, therefore allowing the blood to flow through the blood vessels smoothly, lowering blood pressure.
+One type of drug prescribed for blood pressure is “calcium channel blockers”.
+These are medicines that relax and widen blood vessels, therefore allowing the blood to flow through the blood vessels smoothly, supporting healthy blood pressure.

 The good news is that magnesium acts like a calcium channel blocker, easing blood vessel flow and lowering blood pressure – naturally, without any synthetic drugs.

-It was found in a human clinical study6 of more than 8,500 people that a higher intake of magnesium may decrease the risk of high blood pressure.
+It was found in a human clinical study6 of more than 8,500 people that a higher intake of magnesium may decrease the risk of blood pressure problems.

 Where To Get Your Magnesium From

-Unfortunately, getting optimal magnesium levels can be difficult because most foods are depleted of vitamins and mineral.
+Unfortunately, getting optimal magnesium levels can be difficult because most foods are depleted of vitamins and minerals.
 And most supplements of magnesium are poorly absorbed.

-As far as best “magnesium-rich” foods, most of it is greens and vegetables:
+As far as the best “magnesium-rich” foods, most of it is greens and vegetables: